marcodeangelis/stochastic-area-metric/README.md

 # 13
 ```

-So `X` and `Y` together constitute a *mixtures* of tabular data.
+So `X` and `Y` together constitute an unbalanced tabular data set.

-With mixtures, the computation of the area metric is not confined to a binary operation, i.e. an operation between two data series.
+With unbalanced data, the computation of the area metric is not confined to a binary operation, i.e. an operation between two data series.
 In fact, we can introduce a third data set:

 ```python
 Z = np.round(np.random.random_sample(size=(11,3,2))*10000)/100